Quick Verdict

 Combination skin is the most common skin type in adults -- an oily T-zone (forehead, nose, chin) paired with normal-to-dry cheeks and sometimes flaky patches around the mouth or eyes.
 It's also the hardest skin type to formulate a single routine for, because products that work on the T-zone often over-dry the cheeks, and products that hydrate the cheeks often make the T-zone look like an oil slick by noon.

-The solution isn't a single magical serum.
+The solution isn't a single universal serum.
 It's picking the right two or three serums that either (a) target the common root issues both zones share, or (b) can be zone-applied to different parts of the face.
 Both approaches work, and the best combination-skin routines use both.

 Three ingredient categories handle 80% of combination skin's needs: niacinamide (regulates oil in the T-zone while supporting the cheek barrier), hyaluronic acid (weightless hydration that doesn't trigger oiliness), and salicylic acid (BHA) (zone-applied to the T-zone 2-3x a week for blackhead prevention).
 The four other serums on this list round out specific use cases.